Battle of Rhode Island: Smith's assault on the American left

 Smith's advance stalled when it came under fire from troops commanded by Lt.
 Col. Henry Brockholst Livingston, who was stationed at a windmill near Quaker Hill.
-Pigot sent word to the commander of the British reserve, Major General Richard Prescott to dispatch the 54th Regiment and Montfort Browne's Prince of Wales' American Regiment to reinforce Smith.
+Pigot sent word to Major General Richard Prescott to dispatch the 54th Regiment and Montfort Browne's Prince of Wales' American Regiment to reinforce Smith.
 Thus reinforced, Smith returned to the attack, sending the 22nd and 43rd Regiments and the flank companies of the 38th Regiment and 54th Regiments against Livingston's left flank.
-Livingston had also been reinforced with Col. Edward Wigglesworth's 13th Massachusetts Regiment, sent by Sullivan, but was nevertheless driven back to Quaker Hill.
+Livingston had also been reinforced with Col. Edward Wigglesworth's 13th Massachusetts Regiment, sent by Sullivan, but he was nevertheless driven back to Quaker Hill.
 Then, with a German regiment threatening to outflank Quaker Hill itself, Livingston and Wigglesworth abandoned the hill and retreated all the way to Glover's lines.
 Smith made a probing attack but was repulsed by Glover's troops.
-“Seeing the strength of the American position, Smith decided against launching a major assault”.
+"Seeing the strength of the American position, Smith decided against launching a major assault".
 This ended the fighting on the American left.